spazznolo/spazznolo.github.io/_posts/2022-03-28-goalie-consistency-0o.md

 <p>
 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/goalie-zero-one.png" width="60%" length="150"/></div>
 </p>
 <h5>Entropy</h5>
 <p>
-Entropy is a popular concept in information theory.
+<a href="https://en.wikipedia.org/wiki/Entropy_(information_theory)">Entropy</a> is a popular concept in information theory.
 It measures the orderliness in a sequence, usually of binary events.
 Shots can be expressed as a sequence of binary events as well.
 Here’s what a ten-shot sequence of outcomes from shots on goal looks like (1 goal, 0 save).
 </p>
 <p>
 <div style="text-align: center">0 0 0 0 1 0 0 0 1 0</div>